You will need this accreditation if your:

 An appropriate and well implemented food safety program can help a food business:

 - manage their operations better through improved record keeping and cost control

 - demonstrate that all due diligence was exercised in the preparation and sale of food.

-Once your food safety program has been accredited by the council, you need to comply with the processes outlined in your program.
+Once your food safety program has been accredited by the council or local authority, you need to comply with the processes outlined in your program.

 A person who is not required to have an accredited food safety program may choose to apply for accreditation.